USCGC Henry Blake: Construction and characteristics

 On 22 June 1993 the Coast Guard awarded the contract for the Keeper-class vessels in the form of a firm contract for the lead ship and options for thirteen more.
-The Coast Guard exercised options for the final four, including Henry Blake, in September of 1997.
+The Coast Guard exercised options for the final four, including Henry Blake, in September 1997.
 She was built by Marinette Marine Corporation at its shipyard in Marinette, Wisconsin.
 Construction began in 1998 and she was launched on 20 November 1999.
 She is the thirteenth of the fourteen Keeper-class vessels completed.

 The Coast Guard accepted the ship and she was placed in "in commission, special" status on 18 May 2000.
 She sailed from Marinette to her base in Everett, stopping in four countries and eleven states, finally reaching her new home on 14 September 2000.
 The ship was placed in "in commission, full" status at a ceremony at Naval Station Everett on 27 October 2000.

 Her hull was built of welded steel plates.
 She is 175 ft long, with a beam of 36 ft, and a full-load draft of 8 ft.
 Henry Blake displaces 850 long tons fully loaded.
 Her gross register tonnage is 904, and her net register tonnage is 271.
 The top of the mast is 58.75 ft above the waterline.

 Rather than building the ship from the keel up as a single unit, Marinette Marine used a modular fabrication approach.
 Eight large modules, or "hull blocks" were built separately and then welded together.